tigh-latte/showoff.nvim/README.md

 {
     active = false, -- Enable at startup. window = { -- Window options
         enable = true, -- Enable to floating window.
-This should be set to false if you override showoff.display(string) width = 35,
+This should be set to false if you override handler(string) width = 35,
         height = 3,
     },